Enacted 2012 • Launched 2013 • Tax-Credit Scholarship

 Individual and business taxpayers in Virginia can receive tax credits worth 65 percent of their

-their donations to scholarship granting organizations, nonprofits that provide private school
+donations to scholarship granting organizations, nonprofits that provide private school scholarships.

-Students must come from households in which their family income is less than 300 percent
+Students must come from households where family income is less than 300 percent of the federal